neha-security/ai-secure-by-design/ACTOR-framework/README.md

 * Can AI combine multiple datasets to reconstruct sensitive insight?
 * Does AI privilege exceed user privilege?
 * Is output bounded by sensitivity and context?

+### Autonomy Assessment
+- Does the AI only assist, or does it act on behalf of users?
+- Are actions limited to internal systems or external entities?
+- Is human approval required before execution?
+- Can actions be reversed and audited?

 ---

 ## C – Control